jafayassine03/Google-Homepage-Clone/README.md

+Perfect 😎 this version actually deserves a strong README.

+You can copy this directly into your README.md.

-🌐 Google Homepage Clone
+🌐 Google Homepage Clone (Enhanced Version)

-A functional clone of the Google homepage built using HTML, CSS, and Vanilla JavaScript.
+A fully interactive clone of the Google homepage built using HTML, CSS, and Vanilla JavaScript.

-This project replicates the layout and basic behavior of the original Google homepage while adding enhanced interactivity and modern features.
+This project not only replicates the layout of Google’s homepage but also implements dynamic behavior such as smart search handling, autocomplete suggestions, keyboard navigation, and dark mode with persistent settings.

-🚀 Live Features
+🚀 Features
-🔎 Search Functionality
+🔎 1.
+Functional Search System

 Redirects to real Google search results